EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

 - **Frontend Integration:** Ensure seamless integration with the frontend.
 - **Extensive Development:** Address a range of significant tasks across various components to ensure full functionality and integration, covering all remaining aspects of the backend development.
 -
-## Branching and Repository Structure

-- The **backend** branch is maintained separately from the frontend branch and will not be merged into the main branch.
-- Once the backend development is complete, it will be deployed to a distinct repository, while the frontend (developed with HTML, CSS, and JavaScript) will also be hosted in a separate repository.
-- The original frontend repository will concentrate solely on frontend features and will remain separate from the backend integration.

-## Branching and Repository Structure

-- The **backend** branch is maintained separately from the frontend branch and won't be integrated in the main brach.
-- Upon completion the frontend, developed using HTML, CSS, and JavaScript, will integrate with the backend services and hosted on another repository.
-- The frontend where this branch is original from will be kept at is and the rest of the features built but only for the front

 ## Installation